 Here, the starting materials are H2SO4, NaCl, CaCO3 and C. NaOH and Cl2 are the main products.
 CaCO3 is converted to Ca(OH)2 as follows;

 (ii) Weldon’s Process:

 It is similar to the Leblanc process and the only difference is Mn2+ (MnCl2) is recycled in Weldon but is wasted in Leblanc.
-Therefore Weldon’s process is a cheaper Method than Leblanc process
+Therefore, Weldon’s process is a cheaper method than the Leblanc process.

 (iii) Deacon Process: